Drone nearly hits plane landing in New Zealand from Japan

-Air New Zealand says a drone came within meters of a flight descending into Auckland Airport from Tokyo, putting the safety of 278 passengers and crew at risk.
+Air New Zealand said Tuesday that a drone came within meters of a flight descending into Auckland Airport from Tokyo, putting the safety of 278 passengers and crew at risk.

-The national carrier is calling for prison terms for drone operators who endanger lives after the incident Sunday.
+After Sunday's incident, the national carrier is calling for prison terms for drone operators who endanger lives.

-Air New Zealand says the pilots of Flight NZ92 spotted the drone about five meters from their Boeing 777-200 at a point in their descent when it was impossible to take evasive action.
+Air New Zealand said the pilots of Flight NZ92 spotted the drone about 5 meters (16.4 feet) from their Boeing 777-200 at a point in their descent when it was impossible to take evasive action.

-The airline says the drone passed so close the crew worried it had been sucked into the engine, although a later inspection showed that hadn't happened.
+The airline said the drone passed so close that the crew worried it had been sucked into an engine, although a later inspection showed that hadn't happened.

 Never miss a local story.